nsrau/azure-docs.it-it/includes/virtual-machines-ag-listener-configure.md

     1. Disable NetBIOS for this address and click **OK**.
 Repeat this step for each IP resource if your solution spans multiple Azure VNets.
     ------------------------->

-1. <a name = "dependencyGroup"></a>Rendere la risorsa del gruppo di disponibilità di SQL Server dipendente dal punto di accesso client.
+1. <a name = "dependencyGroup"></a>Rendere la risorsa del gruppo di disponibilità SQL Server dipendente dal punto di accesso client.

     a.
 In Gestione cluster di failover fare clic su **Ruoli** e quindi sul gruppo di disponibilità.